stevenhggns/Buckley_Lab_SIP_project_protocols/nucleotide_conc/picogreen.md

     be useful in this step.
     * Make sure to pipet up and down to mix reagent with well contents.

-*   Add 100 uL of TE buffer to the blank wells

-*   After reagent addition, incubate plate for 5 minutes in a dark space
+*	Place the Costar plate in the plate reader and incubate for 5 minutes
-    * ex. a closed drawer
+	* Alternatively, just stick the plate in a drawer.

-## Running samples on plate reader
+## Running unknowns on plate reader

-*   While samples are incubating, set up analysis program on plate reader software:
+*   While unknowns are incubating, set up analysis program on plate reader software:

 1. Open Softmax Pro 6.3 software.

-2. To make sure the plate reader is set-up to run a fluorescence assay, click on the 'Settings Icon', choose the 'FL' option, and make sure that excitement is set to 485nm and emission is set to 535 nm.

-3. Then, click on the 'Protocols' tab Protocol library Nucleic Acids Picogreen assay.
+1. Then, click on: 'Protocols' tab => 'Protocol Manager' => 'Protocol library' => 'Nucleic Acids' => 'Picogreen assay'.
 	This will open up an already created Pico protocol.

+1. To make sure the plate reader is set-up to run a fluorescence assay, click on the 'Settings Icon', choose the 'FL' option, and make sure that excitement is set to 485nm and emission is set to 535 nm.

-4. Modify plate set-up by scrolling to the page with the plate layout, and clicking on the small plate icon ('Template editor').
-This will open up a screen that will allow you to add standards, samples, and blanks to the plate to be read.
+1. Modify plate set-up by scrolling to the page with the plate layout, and clicking on the small plate icon ('Template editor').
+This will open up a screen that will allow you to add standards, unknowns, and blanks to the plate to be read.

-5. Once the plate is modified, you can save as a protocol file.
+1. Once the plate is modified, you can save as a protocol file.
 You can also save the file as a datafile once the analysis is done.

-6. To read plate, open the plate reader using the open/close button and place the plate into the reader.
+1. To read plate, open the plate reader using the open/close button and place the plate into the reader.
 Note the orientation of the plate!
     Then press the read button.